CartoDB/carto.js/doc/api_methods.md

 ### layer.createSubLayer(_layerDefinition_)

 Adds a new data to the current layer.
 With this method, data from multiple tables can be easily visualized.
-New in V3.

 #### Arguments